vincentamato/multiclass-logistic-regression-sgd/README.md

-# Multiclass Logistic Regression with Stochastic Gradient Descent
+# Multi-Class Logistic Regression with Stochastic Gradient Descent

 This is a simple and straightforward project to predict hand-written digits using a multi-class logisitc regression implemented with stochastic gradient descent.
 The model is trained on the MNIST dataset.